 Companies distributing advertising on the Internet have experienced, and will likely continue to experience, consolidation.
 This consolidation has reduced the number of partners that control the online advertising outlets with the most user traffic.
 According to the comScore Media Metrix Core Search Report for December 2009, Yahoo! accounted for 17% of the online searches in the United States and Google accounted for 66%.
 As a result, the larger distribution partners have greater control over determining the market terms of distribution, including placement of advertisements and cost of placement.
-In addition, many participants in the performancebased advertising and search marketing industries control significant portions of the traffic that they deliver to advertisers.
+In addition, many participants in the performance-based advertising and search marketing industries control significant portions of the traffic that they deliver to advertisers.
 We do not believe, for example, that Yahoo! and Google are as reliant as we are on a third-party distribution network to deliver their services.
 This gives these companies a significant advantage over us in delivering their services, and with a lesser degree of risk.

-We rely on certain advertiser reseller partners and agencies, including AT&T, Yellowbook USA Inc., The Cobalt Group, Super Media, Inc., Vantage Media, LLC, Yellow Pages Group Canada, and Intelius, Inc. for the purchase of various advertising and marketing services, as well as to provide us with a large number of advertisers.
+We rely on certain advertiser reseller partners and agencies, including AT&T (through our contract with AT&T's subsidiary Yellowpages.com LLC d/b/a AT&T Interactive), Yellowbook USA Inc., The Cobalt Group, Super Media, Inc., Vantage Media, LLC, and Yellow Pages Group Canada for the purchase of various advertising and marketing services, as well as to provide us with a large number of advertisers.
 A loss of certain advertiser reseller partners and agencies or a decrease in revenue from these reseller partners could adversely affect our business.
 Such advertisers are subject to varying terms and conditions which may result in claims or credit risks to us.

 We benefit from the established relationships and national sales teams that certain of our reseller partners, who are leading reseller partners of advertisers and advertising agencies, have in place throughout the country and in local markets.
 These advertiser reseller partners and agencies refer or bring advertisers to us for the purchase of various advertising products and services.
 We derive a sizeable portion of our total revenue through these advertiser reseller partners and agencies.
 A loss of certain advertiser reseller partners and agencies or a decrease in revenue from these clients could adversely affect our business.
-AT&T is our largest advertiser reseller partner and was responsible for 28% of our total revenues for the three months ended March 31, 2010.
+AT&T is our largest advertiser reseller partner and was responsible for 22% of our total revenues for the six months ended June 30, 2010.
+We recently entered into an amendment to our agreement with AT&T which extends its term through June 30, 2015.